Skip to main content

 • How to apply: You usually do not apply.
 Review your statement and call the county treasurer if the credits do not appear.

-• What to gather: The current tax statement, parcel number, and last year’s statement for comparison.
+• What to gather: Your current tax statement, parcel number, and last year’s statement for comparison.

-Refundable Nebraska income tax credit for community college property taxes paid
+Refundable Nebraska income tax credit for community college taxes

 • What it is: A refundable property tax credit claimed on a Nebraska income tax return.